Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Data and noise model

 \subsubsection{Photon loss noise}

-When an optical quantum state is generated in a lossy resonator, photons can escape from the resonator before the state measurement is completed.
-We model this photon loss by allowing the initial state to evolve over a time $\tau$ according to the master equation:
+In a lossy cavity, photons can leak out of the resonator during the time window between state preparation and measurement, leaving the post-decay state different from the one originally prepared.
+We capture this dissipative dynamic by propagating the initial density operator for a duration $\tau$ under the Lindblad-form master equation